Hardware-Accelerated Ray Tracing for Discrete and Continuous Collision Detection on GPUs: Experiments and Results

 We used a Franka Panda robot for all experiments, adapting its mesh from the official visual mesh model, adjusted to be watertight and simplified to around 24k~/~11k triangles~/~edges (mostly replacing very small triangles with little effect on accuracy).
 For a sphere representation, we used 62 spheres to achieve the volume coverage accuracy (defined in Sec.~\ref{sec: AccMea}) reported in the first column of Table~\ref{table: acc}.
 We used the same mesh model for comparisons with FCL and the same sphere model for comparisons with cuRobo.

 \newcolumntype{C}{>{ \arraybackslash}p{0.8cm}} { }

 To benchmark computational speed and collision-checking accuracy of our method, we constructed several versions of a collision scene, adding obstacle meshes~\cite{crane2013robust} to increase complexity as shown in Fig.~\ref{fig: collision scene}.
 The simple, medium, and dense versions of the scene consisted of over 15k~/~22k, 71k~/~107k, and 191k~/~321k triangles~/~edges, respectively.
-We performed all experiments on an AMD Ryzen 7 5700X CPU and NVIDIA RTX 3070 GPU, using g++13, CUDA 12.4, and OptiX 7.7, and we pre-allocated all GPU memory buffers avoid dynamic allocations on critical compute paths.
+We performed all experiments on an AMD Ryzen 7 7700x CPU and an RTX 4070 Super GPU.
+We wrote the library in C++/CUDA with OptiX 8.0, compiling with g++13 and CUDA 12.6, and we pre-allocated all GPU memory buffers to avoid dynamic allocations on critical compute paths.